Ghostbusters Afterlife: Everything You Need to Know

-Hold the phone: Next summer, the Ghostbusters are back in GHOSTBUSTERS: AFTERLIFE.
+Hold the phone: This fall, the Ghostbusters are back in GHOSTBUSTERS: AFTERLIFE.
 The all-new sequel is coming to a theater near you courtesy of director Jason Reitman, whose father, Ivan Reitman, directed the original GHOSTBUSTERS movies.

-Unlike 2016’s GHOSTBUSTERS, which was a reboot of sorts, the new film is a direct sequel to the first two films, released in the ’80s.
-It will feature a mix of new characters and some very familiar faces.
+Unlike 2016’s GHOSTBUSTERS, which was a reboot of sorts, the new film is a direct sequel to the first two films originally released in the ’80s.
+It features a mix of new characters and some very familiar faces.
 Join us as we take a closer look at this exciting new sequel, and lay out everything there is to know about GHOSTBUSTERS: AFTERLIFE.

 The first teaser for GHOSTBUSTERS: AFTERLIFE is very intriguing, but it doesn’t show us very much.
 It’s nighttime out in the country, and we hear spooky music (the same music used in the original GHOSTBUSTERS) as the camera pans across a field covered in leaves and into a large shed.
-There are sparks and little flashes of lightning coming from an unseen gadget, and something large hiding underneath a giant tarp.
+Sparks and little crackles of electricity come from an unseen gadget.
+There's something large underneath a giant tarp.
 The wind kicks up, and we see what’s under the tarp: The original Ghostbusters car, the ECTO-1!
 The vibe of this footage is more horror than comedy, which in many ways calls back to the original film, too.

 The Spooky New Story